jallex/Maya_Half_Edge_Mesh/README.md

-# Maya_Half_Edge_Mesh
+# Maya LOD Tool using Half Edge Mesh data structure
 An implementation of the half edge mesh data structure in Maya using maya.api.OpenMaya (Python API 2.0).
+This tool creates LODs from selected mesh based on the user-specified face count, and uses edge collapse and vertex split to adjust the mesh.

 Behind the scenes, Maya uses the half edge mesh data structure for heavy computations such as decimation.
 This is a working example of half-edge meshes in Maya and a research project to explore new progressive mesh methods and algorithms, comparing these new methods with Maya's existing algorithms.